-Additionally, some uses under a town or city’s zoning ordinance require specific approval by a local zoning permitting authority, known as a special permit.
-The requirements for a special permit are not as rigorous as a variance, but a special permit must still be approved by the appropriate town or city board (often the zoning board of appeals or planning board).
+Additionally, some uses under a town or city’s zoning ordinance require specific approval by the local zoning permitting authority, known as a special permit.
+Special permit requirements are not as rigorous as a variance, but a special permit must still be approved by the appropriate town or city board (often the zoning board of appeals or planning board).

 In addition to zoning, there are often other regulations concerning real estate development, including environmental, historic preservation, and affordable housing requirements.